utah-cs4470-sp23/class/spec.md

 malformed inputs (those that are not accepted by the JPL grammar) as well as inputs that are accepted by the grammar, but that fail to type check.
-For example, a program containing the expression `a < b` where `a` has Boolean type, must be rejected at compile time.
+For example, a program containing the expression `a < b` where `a` has boolean type, must be rejected at compile time.
 Note that array sizes are not part of the type system.
 Compile-time error messages should mention the line number where the problem was first detected and also a brief description of the problem.

 ### Values

-Integers are represented by 64-bit signed integers.
+Integers behave like 64-bit two's-complement signed integers.

-Floats are represented by 64-bit IEEE-754 floating point values.
+Floats behave like by 64-bit IEEE-754 floating point values.

 Tuples are laid out contiguously in memory, with all values 32-bit aligned.